DoPose-6D dataset for object segmentation and 6D pose estimation: Results

+We evaluate our model on the NVIDIA HOPE benchmark dataset \cite{tyree2022hope} which includes unseen objects on many random setups (tabletop, floor, shelf, couch, ..).
+Figure~\ref{fig:hope_dataset_segmentation_example} shows a sample from NVIDIA HOPE dataset before and after fine-tuning the model with our DoPose-6D dataset.
+The fine-tuning enhanced the model's performance for highly stacked objects and removed random batches segmented from the background.
+This is why we chose only to fine-tune the model using the bin scenes from our DoPose-6D dataset, as the bin scenes contain many samples of closely stacked and highly occluded objects.

-Table~\ref{table:swisslog_evaluation} shows the evaluation results of our fine-tuned RGB model.
-Figure~\ref{fig:swisslog_example} shows 2 segmented samples of the proprietary dataset.
-What makes our RGB model practical for such industrial cases is that our mask confidence is associated with occlusion.
-So high confidence masks represent the objects that are easier to reach and lower confidence represent objects that are occluded and may have been over-segmented.
-So a simple grasping approach would be to aim for segmentation masks with the highest confidences.
+We also evaluate our model on a proprietary bin-picking dataset from the industry.
+Figure~\ref{fig:swisslog_example} shows two segmented samples of the proprietary dataset.
+What makes our model practical for industrial bin picking is that the segmentation masks confidences are associated with occlusion and over/under-segmentation.
+So high confidence masks represent the objects that are correctly segmented and easier to grasp.
+On the contrary, lower confidence represents occluded objects or over/under-segmented objects.
+So a simple grasping approach would aim for segmentation masks with the highest confidence.